tt-isv-org/scc/article-intro/README.md

 Using the examples from above, let's walk through the OpenShift SCC admission process to determine if our pod gets deployed or not.

 First, let's revisit the OpenShift project we discussed earlier.
-The project plays a vital role as it provides default values when they are not specified in either the deployment manifest or SCC.
+The project plays a vital role as it provides default values and ranges when not specified in the SCC.
 Here are the important annotation field values again:

 ```yaml
 $ oc get project scc-test-project -o yaml